Alexander of Ashby

 Alexander of Ashby (Alexander Essebiensis) was a celebrated English theologian and poet, who flourished about the year 1220.
 Scarcely anything is known of his history, except that he appears to have been prior of Canons Ashby, in Northamptonshire.
 Some writers make him a native of Somersetshire; others of Staffordshire; and some have confounded him with Alexander Neckam.

 He wrote various theological and historical works in prose, particularly a chronicle of England, which are still found scattered in manuscripts.
 His poetry, in which he sought to imitate Ovid and Ausonius, is much praised by John Bale.
-Amongst other poems, we may enumerate one in elegiacs, giving a description of all the saints' days throughout the year, with lives of the saints who were celebrated on each and a metrical compendium of Bible History.
+Amongst other poems, we may enumerate one in elegiacs, giving a description of all the saints' days throughout the year, with the lives of the saints who were celebrated on each and a metrical compendium of Bible History.